LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day7-AiTM-Insights-XDR.md

 ### Initial access - phishing email
 As the attacker aims to successfully lure the target to a phishing site and avoid detection by mail security, they primarily rely on two attack techniques, as follows.
-- Type Ⅰ : HTML file
+- Type Ⅰ : HTML file attachment
 - Type Ⅱ : Phishing link

 Based on research conducted by third parties, it has been observed that attackers commonly employ the technique of ***window.location.replace()*** to redirect users to phishing sites.